jasonben677/GridMap/README.md

 # mapframe
-For A* pathFinding and grid setting
+For A* pathFinding,JPS and grid setting

 ## Quick Installnation:
 - Unity **2021LTS**